 Earthquake and Geotechnical Engineering

 This area encompasses structural engineering, advanced composite materials and geomechanics.
 Based around BLADE (the £20 million Bristol Laboratories for Advanced Dynamics Engineering) and the Earthquake Engineering Research Centre, the group focuses on the non-linear performance and reliability of civil engineering infrastructure, with an emphasis on dynamic loading.
-It develops techniques for theoretical and numerical analysis, physical testing of infrastructure in the field and laboratory structural and geotechnical material behaviour characterisation and modelling, structural vulnerability and overall non-linear dynamic performance assessment.
-This group is the largest in the UK with an interest in earthquake engineering.
+It develops techniques for theoretical and numerical analysis, physical testing of infrastructure in the field and laboratory, structural and geotechnical material behaviour characterisation and modelling, structural vulnerability and overall non-linear dynamic performance assessment.

 Water and Environment